OUR ELEPHANTS

 Kham San is a female elephant, born around 1967 in Surin, Northeast Thailand.
 She was initially used in the logging industry until the government ban in 1989.
 Kham San then followed the treacherous movement of life after logging into a life of trekking, providing numerous exhausting rides every day for tourists.
 In 2002, she was moved to Koh Samui where she continued to be used to provide rides to tourists.

 Kham San was rescued and brought to our sanctuary on Thursday 28th December 2017.
-She now spends her days adjusting to her new life where she never has to worry about being forced to work again.
+It took time for Kham Sang to adjust to her new life where she never has to worry about being forced to work again.
 Instead, she is provided with the rehabilitation she needs and the more natural life she so deserves.
-Kham San has a healthy appetite and also drinks a huge amount of water.
-She now spends her days eating, playing in the pool and in the mud pit with her friend Mae Kham Pang as well as relaxing under the shade of the trees.
+Kham San is now flourishing and has a healthy appetite and also drinks a huge amount of water.
+She spends her days eating, swimming in the pool and taking mud baths with her friend Mae Kham Pang as well as relaxing under the shade of the trees.

 Kham San can be recognized by the lovely long hair at the tip of her tail as well as a hole in her right ear and many scars on her head, which were inflicted upon her by previous mahouts as a means to control her.